.

 1. Text Link

-Why don’t we build a laboratory information system (LIS) rather than buying one from an established, commercial LIS company?
-After all, we can tailor the LIS software to meet all our lab’s specific, unique needs, and we can support it and make necessary changes with our in-house IT staff.
-Not only that, the LIS system will be much less expensive and we can also license it to other medical labs and generate revenue from it.
+Why don’t we build a laboratory information system (LIS) rather than buying LIS software from an established, commercial LIS company?
+After all, we can tailor the medical LIS to meet all our lab’s specific, unique needs, and we can support it and make necessary changes with our in-house IT staff.
+Moreover, the laboratory information system software will be much less expensive and we can also license it to other medical labs and generate revenue from it.

-Today, the best LIS software offers labs considerable flexibility in configuring to their specific needs.
-Usually, the “unique” needs are few and, worst case, can be accommodated by a few “specialized” programs or parameterizations.
+Today, the best LIS pathology software offers labs considerable flexibility for configuring specific clinical lab workflow.
+Usually, the “unique” needs are few and can be accommodated by a few “specialized” programs or parameterizations.

 A laboratory assistant conducts laboratory tests

-This can be true for a while, assuming that the “in-house” medical LIS is very well documented (rarely the case) and that the lab’s key IT staff won’t “jump ship” for another job, leaving the lab without critical LIS system support.
+While this presumption can be true for a while, assuming the in-house healthcare LIS is very well documented (rarely the case) and the lab’s key IT staff won’t “jump ship” for another job, leaving the lab without critical LIS system support.

-Should knowledgeable LIS system staff leave, finding replacements who can understand the pathology lab software, as written, can be very difficult.
+Should knowledgeable IT and LIS staffing leave, finding replacements who can understand the diagnostic lab software, as written, can be very difficult.

-As a former programmer and laboratory software system development manager, I can tell you that nothing is more underestimated than what it will take to develop a new laboratory information system.
+As a former programmer and laboratory information system software development manager, I can tell you that nothing is more underestimated than what it takes to develop a new homegrown lab pathology software.

-The time to complete ranges from nearly twice as long as estimated to never (when the lab “throws in the towel” and gives up).
-Likewise, the personnel costs both in dollars and reduced IT support and services for other lab information system needs impact both lab finances and operations.
+The time to complete pathology software development ranges from nearly twice as long as estimated to never (when the lab “throws in the towel” and gives up).
+Likewise, the personnel costs in dollars and reduced IT support and services for other lab information system needs impact both lab finances and operations.

-Further, LIS system documentation would need to be thorough and understandable to the IT staff of the purchasing lab (again, unlikely).
+Further, lab information system documentation would need to be thorough and understandable to the IT staff of the purchasing lab (again, unlikely).
 In addition, what level of support would your lab be able to provide the buying lab?
 You can be assured that there will be many questions and requests for help.
-Your IT staff would either have to expand (more cost) or be overwhelmed.
+Your IT staff would have to expand (more cost) to avoid being overwhelmed.

 A laboratory assistant conducts laboratory tests

-Mr. Winsten (MS, FHIMSS, FCLMA) is president of Dennis Winsten & Associates., an independent healthcare information systems consulting firm with headquarters in Tucson, Arizona.
-He has over 40 years of computer experience including over 30 years in healthcare systems.
+Dennis Winsten is the president of Dennis Winsten & Associates, an independent healthcare information systems consulting firm headquartered in Tucson, Arizona.
+With over 40 years of computer experience, including more than 30 years in healthcare systems, Mr. Winsten has established himself as an expert in the field.

 Related posts